zy-zhang66/GLFF3D/README.md

 ## 5. Citation

-Please kindly cite this paper in your publications if it helps your research:
+This code is part of the manuscript currently under submission to The Visual Computer.Please kindly cite this paper in your publications if it helps your research:

 ```
 @article{,